Telephone Interview Guide & Tips

-This is probably one of the most common and frustrating interview ‘no no’s’ as it’s so easy to get right.
-There are always going to be exceptional circumstances, but generally, make sure you are comfortable and ready at the specified time to take the telephone call.
-Ideally, be ready and waiting five minutes before.
-In these few minutes get yourself mentally prepared, check your notes and have a glass of water on standby.
+This is probably one the most common and most frustrating 'no no' as it is so easy to get right.
+We know there will always be exceptional circumstances, but make sure you are comfortable and ready to take the call at the specified time.
+In an ideal world, you will be ready and waiting five minutes before the start time of your telephone interview.
+In these few minutes, get yourself mentally prepared, check your notes and have a glass of water on standby.

 Control your nerves